Driisa/Business_reputation_tracker/README.md

 # Company Mentioning Tracker: Automated MLOps Pipeline for Real-Time Sentiment Monitoring

-This repository hosts the "Company Mentioning Tracker," an automated MLOps pipeline designed to monitor company sentiment across news media in real time.
+This repository hosts the "Company Mentioning Tracker," An Automated Pipeline for Mentioning Monitoring Across Wed Sources.
 It uses open-source technologies and modern APIs to offer a transparent, scalable, and cost-effective solution for reputation management.

 ## Features

 - **Automated Data Ingestion**: Systematically acquires relevant online content from news media for target companies.
-- **Real-time Sentiment Analysis**: Utilizes Large Language Models (LLMs) to classify sentiment and extract rationale from news articles.
+- **Sentiment Analysis**: Utilizes Large Language Models (LLMs) to classify sentiment and extract rationale from news articles.
-- **Modular MLOps Pipeline**: Features an agent-based architecture for scalability, maintainability, and robust execution.
+- **Modular Pipeline**: Features an agent-based architecture for scalability, maintainability, and robust execution.
 - **Data Processing**: Includes cleaning and validation to transform raw content into structured, normalized text.
 - **Historical Trend Tracking**: Stores mentions in a structured database to track trends over time.
 - **User Interface (UI) & API Access**: Provides a dashboard for visual sentiment overview and an API for integration with BI tools.